PrameTan/prametan.github.io/index.md

 ---
-title: About Alembic
+title: PrameTan's Maths Blog
 feature_text: |
-  ## Alembic
+  ## PrameTan's Maths Blog
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 layout: page
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it.
+## About me
+This page serves as a homepage and online resources for documents provided by PrameTan.
+I have been doing mathematics for more than 10 years now, and I want to share it to everyone.

+หน้าเว็ปนี้เป็นของผมเอง

-{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %} {% include button.html text="Tip me $5 💸" link="https://www.paypal.me/daviddarnes/5usd" color="#333333" %}
+{% include button.html text="Fork it" icon="github" link="https://github.com/prametan" color="#0366d6" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://prametan.github.io&text=Join%20us%20in%20this%20maths%20page&via=KDissalwerg" color="#0d94e7" %}

 ## Features